iSECPartners/Android-KillPermAndSigChecks/README.md

 Notes
 -------
 * This should only be used on test devices
-* The code also contains to bypass more general signature checks but it is disabled for now.
+* The code also contains code to bypass more general signature checks but it is disabled for now.